 Why are breakups so hard and painful?
+Why is moving to a new country hard?
+Why does driving a different car seem uncomfortable?
 While the emotions of loneliness play a big role, the reason why you hate the feeling so much is – the change.

 This article covers:

 - How change works

 - The 4 phases of the change curve

 - The characteristics of each phase

 - How to handle each phase and the overall change better

 Whenever you encounter a change, you go through a process of acceptance and adaptation which happens over time, called the change curve.
 The time taken depends on your personality, the circumstances and the change itself.